nwolff/cours-NN/enhancements.md

 # TODO

-- Entrainer à la main le réseau
-- Montrer accuracy sur entrainement et sur jeu de test dans la UI
-- Everything on one page
-- find a way in the UI to switch between the models.
+- Everything on one page.
+Find a way in the UI to switch between the models.
-- Disable buttons while training is ongoing (this should also fix the 4 tensor leaks)
+- Fashion
+- Entrainer à la main le réseau.
+Résout : Entrainer avec un batch de 1 et montrer le gradient.
 - Show what's being fed when training

-- Entrainer avec un batch de 1 et montrer le gradient.
+# Later

+- Disable buttons while training is ongoing (this should also fix 4 tensor leaks)
+- Error in console when resizing
+- Show biases when no activations

 # Maybe

-- Highlight connections when hovering over a neuron.
+- Highlight connections when hovering over a neuron
 - Simplify link filtering
-- Error in console when resizing
-- Show biases when no activations